Ontario Housing Market Update: Waterloo Region, Halton Region & Peel Region

 • Homes are sitting longer.
 Average days on market ranged from the high-20s in Burlington and Halton Hills to the high-40s in Caledon and Mississauga.

 Across Waterloo Region, Halton Region, and Peel Region, June 2026 told a two-speed story.
 Buyers came back to the table (GTA-wide sales climbed 9.4% year-over-year), but sellers are still adjusting expectations, with benchmark prices down everywhere from roughly 2% to 8%.
 Peel and Caledon saw the sharpest price corrections; Burlington held up best.
-Waterloo Region's Kitchener-Waterloo and Cambridge markets remain the most affordable of the group, both still softening on a year-over-year basis.
+In Waterloo Region, official benchmark pricing for Kitchener-Waterloo and Cambridge keeps softening, and a closer look at local listing data shows why: expired listings are outpacing sales by a wider margin than they did in May.

 Watch: This Month's Market Update